Date Posted: 30/07/2019

 By the time of his departure from Old Trafford he was the longest-serving player at the squad and the only player remaining from the Tommy Docherty era.

-The Hastings United Legends Team so far:
+The Hastings United Legends Team

 OUR FIRST CONFIRMED HASTINGS UNITED PLAYER